pigmonkey/spark/INSTALL.md

 There is no separate `/boot` partition.
 The entire installation is encrypted and booted via [Grub's crypto hooks][5].

-1. Boot into Arch installer
+Boot into the Arch installer.

-2. Verify that the [system clock is up to date][6].
+Verify that the [system clock is up to date][6].

     $ timedatectl set-ntp true

-3. Create a single partition for LUKS.
+Create a single partition for LUKS.

     $ parted -s /dev/sda mklabel msdos
     $ parted -s /dev/sda mkpart primary 2048s 100%

-4. Create and mount the encrypted filesystem.
+Create and mount the encrypted filesystem.

     $ cryptsetup luksFormat /dev/sda1
     $ cryptsetup luksOpen /dev/sda1 lvm